Back to freedom and sovereignty

 From the 1st of June 2019, the fates of Eisenhower and De Gaulle will be presented through an exhibition at the Perpignan corridor in Paris Army Museum.
 This exhibition was developed out of a partnership between the Army Museum, the Charles de Gaulle Foundation and the Eisenhower Presidential Library.

-Dressed like in the 1940s or not, take part in a life-size parade with military and civilian vehicles of the time and walk in the footsteps of the 2nd DB of General Leclerc that entered Paris on August 25, 1944!
+Dressed with a 1940s’ outfit or not, take part in a life-size parade with military and civilian vehicles of the time and walk in the footsteps of General Leclerc’s 2nd Armoured Division which entered Paris on August 25, 1944!